 You can shoot more locations in less time than would be required on location, and you can easily shoot those locations in story order.

 Success on the volume demands a certain level of experience—across all departments.
-(Just look at the second season of “Mandalorian” compared to the first.)
+(Just look at how much more the filmmakers were able to achieve in the second season of “Mandalorian.”)

-A truly beautiful shot can take far more planning than in the real world.
-That said, the amount of control this approach offers definitely increases the success rate.
+Often a truly beautiful shot can take more planning than in the real world, but the amount of control this approach offers definitely makes it worth the effort.

 A filmed plate shot can be prepped for the screen in a matter of days, where a digital environment can take several weeks.
 (The catch is that filmed plates lack the parallax of an Unreal environment.)